WuTheFWasThat/vimflowy/PLUGINS.md

 #### vimflowy internals

 ```
+    api.session:   A reference of the internal @session object in vimflowy
+                   A session tracks the cursor, history, as well as the actual document
-    api.view:  A reference of the internal @view object in vimflowy
+    api.cursor:    A reference of the internal @cursor object in vimflowy
     api.document:  A reference of the internal @document object in vimflowy
-    api.cursor:  A reference of the internal @cursor object in vimflowy
 ```

 This section will be documented better in the future, when the API is better and more stable